 BeeBlitz

-Join us on Saturday, June 25, 2022 for the eighth annual BeeBlitz!
+Join us on Saturday, June 24, 2023 for the ninth annual BeeBlitz!

 Nature lovers and concerned citizens in Illinois, Indiana, Missouri, and Ohio are invited to get outside and snap pictures of honey & bumble bees for BeeBlitz.
 Then, upload your findings to BeeSpotter, the citizen science project run in collaboration between the University of Illinois at Urbana-Champaign's Department of Entomology and the Office for Mathematics, Science, and Technology Education.